redFrik/yetanotheroscmovieplayer/README.md

   * the resulting application will be in the `bin` folder
 * on rpi:
   * copy the folder `yetanotheroscmovieplayer_rpi` into `openFrameworks/apps/myApps/`
-  * cd to this folder and type `make -j4`
+  * cd to that folder and type `make -j4`
   * the resulting application will be in the `bin` folder
-  * use the `yetanotheroscmovieplayer_rpitft` for tft screens. also install the [ofxPiTFT](http://github.com/patriciogonzalezvivo/ofxPiTFT) addon.
+  * use `yetanotheroscmovieplayer_rpitft` to build for tft screens. also install the [ofxPiTFT](http://github.com/patriciogonzalezvivo/ofxPiTFT) addon.